Blog Layout

 • Insurance Compliance: Many insurance companies prefer or require IICRC-certified professionals for water damage claims.
 Certified contractors are proficient in providing detailed documentation and reports required for insurance claims, making it easier for clients to navigate the claims process.

 • Use of Latest Techniques and Technologies: The ongoing education component of IICRC certification ensures that professionals are up-to-date with the latest techniques and technologies in water damage restoration.
-Using the newest techniques often reduces the time and cost of the restoration process
+Using the newest techniques often reduces the time and cost of water damage restoration process

 How to Ask Your Water Damage Contractor if They Are Certified